-Once reviewers have determined alignment to the program standards, Commission staff will prepare an agenda item containing details relevant for Stage IV approval.
+Once reviewers have determined alignment to the program standards and program-specific preconditions, Commission staff will prepare an agenda item containing details relevant for Stage IV approval.
 The COA will review the agenda item and institutional responses to the program standards and make a determination to either approve or deny Initial Program Approval.
-An institution that is denied Initial Program Approval may choose to reapply after addressing the COA's questions and/or concerns.
 Action by the COA is communicated to the institution in writing.
 Institutional representatives must be present to answer questions during the COA meeting at which the Stage IV agenda item is presented.

 If Initial Program Approval is granted, the institution moves into Stage V of the IIA process in which it may begin operating its program(s) in accordance with the provisional timeframe set by the Commission at the conclusion of Stage III.
+In other words, the provisional period established by the Commission begins on the date of COA approval.
 Within this timeframe, a provisional site visit will occur as described in Stage V below.
 It is the Commission's expectation that the new program(s) operate in a manner that is aligned to Commission standards at all times.
 Furthermore, it is expected that the institution will respond to all data requests and timelines.
 During Provisional Approval, and prior to the provisional site visit, an institution must have at least one candidate cohort complete each approved program in order for program effectiveness data to be collected.